Interactions-Nexus/Nexus-Wiki/interactions/int-renum.md

 - In case of bear markets or any unforseen events which reduce the branch budgets the facilitator(s) have to revise renumeration in sync with market conditions.

 - The team has to have caps on certain activities where members can invoice unlimited hours like translating social media posts, or any other activity which does not create immense value.

+## Employee Retention:

+Interactions arm will follow the fire fast and promote faster principle to retain the best talent and meritocracy.
+As our arm heirarchy is based on voting, promotion will mean increased renumeration only.
+Interactions facilitator(s) will make sure to retain the best talent, but at the same time it will terminate people who are under performers.

 - In case of a bullish market, the team can have faster revisions to be in sync with markets and also hire new talent.